angomezu/geometric-deep-learning-plant-organ-segmentation/README.md

 Potential extensions of this work include:

-- Incorporation of RGB or multispectral data to reduce geometric ambiguity.
+- Incorporation of RGB or multispectral data to reduce geometric ambiguity and improve organ-level discrimination.
-- Higher-resolution training enabled by improved hardware resources.
+- Higher-resolution training enabled by improved hardware resources, allowing finer-scale geometric feature extraction.
-- Expanded datasets across growth stages and environmental conditions.
+- Expansion of the dataset across multiple growth stages and environmental conditions to study temporal generalization.
-- Comparative studies with alternative point cloud architectures.
+- Comparative evaluation of alternative point cloud architectures (e.g., PointNet++, KPConv, transformer-based models).
+- Integration of MLOps practices to support reproducible experimentation and scalable deployment, including containerization of the training and inference pipelines using Docker and orchestration via Kubernetes or similar workflow managers.
+Such extensions would enable automated model versioning, experiment tracking, and controlled deployment of trained models for large-scale phenotyping studies.

 ---